ok-potato/aau/README.md

 To introduce our fuzzy logic, we need some of the functions to have `proximity relations`, which we can use in our substitutions.

 The `proximity` is a value in the range `[0.0, 1.0]`.
-If not specified, it's assumed to be `0`.
+If no relation is specified between two functions, their proximity is assumed to be `0`.
 <br>
 The `argument relation` defines how the functions' arguments map onto each other.

+The relations can be provided as `ProximityRelation` objects, or using string syntax, with the format `function1 function2 [proximity] {argument relation}` (see javadoc for more details)

 Proximity relations are symmetric, e.g. `f g [0.5] {(1 2) (2 3)}` is equivalent to `g f [0.5] {(2 1) (3 2)}`.
 <br>
 A function approximates itself with the identity `f f [1.0] {(1 1) ... (n n)}`.

-You can provide relations as a set of `ProximityRelations`, or represented via string (see javadoc for syntax).

 ### 📐 T-Norm
 > Default: Math.min(a, b)

-When we compute a generalisation, we're doing as many substitutions as we can - and using some proximity relation for each substitution.
+When the algorithm computes a generalisation, it does as many substitutions as it can - and uses some proximity relation for each substitution.

 We get the proximity of a generalization to the original terms by applying the `T-Norm` over all proximities we used while substituting.

-The `T-Norm` can be any bi-function over the range [0.0, 0.1], which satisfies the mathematical properties `commutativity, monotonicity, associativity and 1-identity`.
+The `T-Norm` is some bi-function over the range [0.0, 0.1], which satisfies the mathematical properties `commutativity, monotonicity, associativity and 1-identity`.

 ### 🔪 Lambda-Cut
 > Default: 1.0

 You can specify a `lambda-cut` value within the range `[0.0, 1.0]`, which is the minimum proximity for a solution to count as "close".
-<br> The algorithm then creates the least general generalizations above the lambda-cut.
+<br> The algorithm then creates the set of least general generalizations _above the lambda-cut_.

-A `1.0` lambda-cut just gives you the non-fuzzy generalizations of terms equal to the problem terms.
+A `1.0` lambda-cut just gives you the _non-fuzzy_ generalizations of terms equal to the problem terms.

-A `0.0` lambda-cut is essentially a bogus input, since it results in an infinite set of terms.
+A `0.0` lambda-cut is considered a bogus input, since it would result in an infinite set of terms.

 ### 🔧 Setting: Witnesses
 > Default: true